Astrocut File Formats

 keywords from the extension that the cutout image was drawn from, with WCS keywords

 updated to match the cutout image.
-Additionally the keyword ORIG_FLE
+Additionally the keyword ORIG_FLE has been added,

 it contains the name of the file the cutout comes from.